stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 As mentioned in the :ref:`dynamo0.3-field` and :ref:`dynamo0.3-field-vector` sections, the function space of an argument specifies how it maps onto the underlying topology and, additionally, whether the data at a point is a vector.
-In Dynamo0.3 API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table in :ref:`dynamo0.3-stub-generation-rules` for the dimensions of the basis and differential basis functions).
+In LFRic API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table in :ref:`dynamo0.3-stub-generation-rules` for the dimensions of the basis and differential basis functions).